edamame-course/2015-tutorials/draft/QIIME_tutorial_part_3.md

 There should be four new resemblance matrices in the directory.
 We're going to get all crazy and open these outside of the terminal.
 Use scp to transfer them to your desktop, then use Excel to inspect them and to compare their values.
 This should be a square matrix, and the upper and lower triangles should be mirror-images.
 The diagonal should be zero.

-From a terminal with your computer as the working directory:
+From a terminal with your computer as the working directory, grab all files in this directory ending in .txt, which is all of them:

 ```
 scp -i your/key/file ubuntu@ec2-your_DNS.compute-1.amazonaws.com:EDAMAME_16S/beta_div_even4711/*.txt /home/your_username/Desktop
 ```
+Windows users: right click on each file and go to "open with -> Excel".
+Mac users: control click each file then go to "open with -> Excel"

 Pop quiz:  Why is the diagonal zero?